Adaptive Backtracking Line Search: Logistic Regression Experiments

 \item The corresponding stable values of \(\rho\) for the adaptive counterpart of AGD lie in the upper interval \(\mathopen{(}0.7,1\mathopen{)}\) and usually greater values of \(\rho\) make the adaptive variant more stable but also more computationally expensive.
-AGD with regular restarting backtracking fails to consistently converge for values of \(\rho\) outside the interval \(\mathopen{(}0.3,0.5\mathopen{)}\).
-In fact, on \textsc{covtype}, for at least one of the initial step sizes, AGD with regular restarting backtracking line search fails to converge.
-On the other hand, as shown in \cref{fig:logreg_covtype_agd} in \cref{sec:app-logreg-restarting}, the adaptive variant converges for \(\rho=0.9\) and even for \(\rho=0.7\), the more unstable end of feasible \(\rho\) values.
+AGD with regular memoryless backtracking fails to consistently converge for values of \(\rho\) outside the interval \(\mathopen{(}0.3,0.5\mathopen{)}\).
+In fact, on \textsc{covtype}, for at least one of the initial step-sizes, AGD with regular memoryless backtracking line search fails to converge.
+On the other hand, as shown in \cref{fig:logreg_covtype_agd} in \cref{sec:app-logreg-memoryless}, the adaptive variant converges for \(\rho=0.9\) and even for \(\rho=0.7\), the more unstable end of feasible \(\rho\) values.

 \end{itemize}